CODDDE/ember-cli-apiblueprint/README.md

 * `relationshipName` is the name of the relationship that you want to add
 * `modelToAddRelationship` is the model that will be updated with this new relationship
 * `realModelName` (optional), in case that the `relationshipName` is different from the generated `api-model` name.
-* `required` (optional), using the required modifier will add into this model's `POST` API endpoint the needed relationship as shown above
+* `required` (optional), using the required modifier will add into this model's `POST` API endpoint the needed relationship as shown below

 ---